 At the very heart of Old Testament religion was the mercy seat.
 At the heart of the Christian faith today is mercy.
-"Come, every soul by sin oppressed - there's mercy with the Lord."
-I think that is also what Brother George Bennard meant when he wrote: "I will cling to the old rugged cross."
+"Come, every soul by sin oppressed-there's mercy with the Lord," is how it's worded in the old hymn, "Only Trust Him."
+George Bennard may also have meant this when he wrote: "I will cling to the old rugged cross."
 Mercy!